 Before you read on to learn what's required from a strong research proposal, ask yourself why you've decided to pursue a PhD or research master's degree.
 Is it because you have a passion for a particular subject and have noticed a gap in the current research?
 Could it be that you're interested to see how a particular theoretical approach could be adapted or extended, tried or tested in new and innovative ways?

-In essence, a research proposal aims to present your idea or your question and expected outcomes with clarity and definition – the what.
-Your research proposal also seeks to make a case for the reason your question is significant, the value add that your research will bring to your discipline – the why.
+A research proposal aims to present your idea or your question and expected outcomes with clarity and definition – the what.
+It also seeks to make a case for the reason your question is significant, the value add that your research will bring to your discipline – the why.
 What it shouldn't do is answer the question – that's what your research will do.

 Another reason why prospective candidates are required to submit a research proposal as part of an application for admission is because it formally outlines your intended research.
 That means you also need to provide details on how you will go about your research, including your approach and methodology, timeline and feasibility, as well as any other considerations that must be made to progress your research, such as resources.